eddiesTime/sme_app/raw_documentation.md

 ### Architecture

 When looking into how to use the principles of DDD to plan my example application's architecture I’ve found the DDD series by Matt Rešetár a.k.a.
-Reso Coder.[@FlutterFirebaseDDD2020] His series has been a big influence to me and how I've planned my architecture.
+Reso Coder.[[@FlutterFirebaseDDD2020]](https://resocoder.com/2020/03/09/flutter-firebase-ddd-course-1-domain-driven-design-principles/) His series has been a big influence to me and how I've planned my architecture.
 In the next section I will present my adaptation of his architecture proposal for my domain.

 But before getting into more detail about my architecture I want to emphasise on a common mistake made by the community when it comes to architecture.

 ### Architecture vs. state management vs. folder structure

 A common mistake made by the community is the use of architecture, state management and folder structure interchangeably.
-Most Flutter developers should be familiar with the Flutter Architecture Samples repository [@FlutterArchitectureSamples] by Brian Egan and contributors.
+Most Flutter developers should be familiar with the Flutter Architecture Samples repository [[@BrianeganFlutterArchitecture]](https://github.com/brianegan/flutter_architecture_samples) by Brian Egan and contributors.
 As the name suggests this repository is supposed to contain different architecture samples of a Todo App.
 Unfortunately, this is not the case.
 It contains samples of how different patterns, e.g. Redux, can be implemented.
 The same misunderstanding comes with the folder structure of the project where it is mistaken for architecture.
 Folder structure helps to separate your files but not automatically includes an architecture.

 Architecture is the topic of a top-level decision when it comes to the planning of the system.
-It specifies how the system will be implemented, what type of modules it has and how their relationship is. [@hgracaArchitecturalStylesVs2017]
+It specifies how the system will be implemented, what type of modules it has and how their relationship is. [[@hgracaArchitecturalStylesVs2017]](https://herbertograca.com/2017/07/28/architectural-styles-vs-architectural-patterns-vs-design-patterns/)
 Examples for architecture are:

 * layered